ikachko/KachCoin/README.md

 Okay, now you have two files: public_key and private_key.wif.

-Open a new terminal window and go to the curent directory.
+Open a new terminal window and go to the current directory.
 Run miner-cli to start mining.
 ```
 ~>> python3 miner_cli.py